 Q. Which jersey should I bring to the match?

-A. Glen Eira U12-Seniors players are expected bring both maroon and white jerseys to every match.
+A. Glen Eira U12-Seniors players must bring both sky and white jerseys to every match.

 Q. Which team has to wear the clash jersey?